TheDancingClown/shoppinglist/README.md

 It has only been simulated on iOS so far, so checks are needed for android compatability with fonts, icons and screen sizes.
 Modal views - click on a recipe thumbnail and see greater detail.
 List of ingredients, instructions, larger image.
 Ability to add new recipes? - currently hardcoded and manually typed into js file.
-Change styling of shopping list - especially list of meals at top.
+Change styling of shopping list (add background image?) - especially list of meals at top.
 Remove button hard to press on smaller screens.
 Sort ingredient alphabetically?
+Add ability to adjust meals per person, increasing ingredient quantities if needed.

 ![ingredientsScreenshot](./src/assets/images/ingredientsScreenshot.png)